Nondairy Foods with Calcium

 ||Orange juice with added calcium

 Apple Salmon Salad

 - 1 can (15½ ounces) canned salmon with bones

 Remove the core, and cut apples into pieces.
 Peel and chop onion.
 In one bowl, mix the salmon with the diced apples.
 In another bowl, mix the onion, yogurt, pepper, dill, and vinegar.
 Stir the two mixtures together in the same bowl.
 Refrigerate until ready to use.

-Tips: A quick and easy meal to prepare for summer days.
-Serve with fresh salad greens.
+This is a quick and easy meal to prepare on summer days.

 Nutrient information: Per serving: 166 calories, 16 g protein, 6 g fat, 2 g saturated fat, 12 g carbohydrate, 1 g fiber, 49 mg cholesterol, 342 mg sodium, 191 mg calcium.